mmistakes/jekyll-theme-hpstr/_posts/2015-07-28-Heroku_setups.markdown

 heroku config:set PGBOUNCER_MAX_CLIENT_CONN=120
 {% endhighlight %}
 You can check out all the other options at the [repository](https://github.com/heroku/heroku-buildpack-pgbouncer).

-For it to work with your webserver and database, the buildpack uses these concepts:
+For it to work with your web server and database, the PgBouncer buildpack uses these concepts:

 * It starts with a shell script `bin/start-pgbouncer-stunnel`
 * It will use the database connection set in your Heroku's `DATABASE_URL`